Colonial Air Transport

 Colonial Air Transport was an early airline that flew between New York City and Boston, Massachusetts.

 History

-It was established as Bee Line on 16 March 1923 and operated out Naugatuck, Connecticut; in 1926 was reorganised in New York City by Juan Trippe.
+It was established as Bee Line on 16 March 1923 and operated out Naugatuck, Connecticut; in 1926, the airline was re-organised in New York City by Juan Trippe.

 Colonial acquired rights to fly the early U.S. airmail commercial route CAM-1, with the first flight held on July 26, 1926.

-In 1927, the headquarters were moved to Boston.